The Residence, Etihad’s A380 Three-Room Suite

 You’ll exclusively find The Residence on Etihad’s Airbus A380s.
 For context, Etihad grounded its Airbus A380 fleet at the start of the pandemic, and everything was pointing toward those planes just being retired prematurely.
 Fortunately the airline had a change of heart, and Etihad brought back its super jumbos as of the summer of 2023.

-The bad news is that at least so far, only four of the 10 A380s have been brought back into service.
-The planes currently fly from Abu Dhabi (AUH) to both London (LHR) and New York (JFK), and as of later this year, will also return to Paris (CDG).
+The bad news is that only six of the original 10 A380s have been brought back into service, so the footprint isn’t as big as it was pre-pandemic.
+The planes currently fly regularly from Abu Dhabi (AUH) to London (LHR), New York (JFK), Paris (CDG), and Singapore (SIN).

 How do you book The Residence on Etihad?